Modeling Leidenfrost levitation of soft elastic solids: Simulation methodology

 \section{Simulation methodology}

-Our hybrid/multiscale computational model is solved in Comsol Multiphysics (COMSOL Ltd., Cambridge, UK; version 5.6) using the finite element method.
-Our approach is similar to that used by Chubynsky et al.~\cite{SChubynsky2020} for the case of the isothermal impact of a droplet on a solid surface and by Chakraborty et al.~\cite{Schakraborty_computational_2022} for the case of Leidenfrost droplets.
+Our hybrid/multiscale computational model is solved in COMSOL Multiphysics (COMSOL Ltd., Cambridge, UK; version 5.6) using the finite element method.
+Our approach is similar to that used by Chubynsky et al.~\cite{chubynsky_bouncing_2020} for the case of the isothermal impact of a droplet on a solid surface and by Chakraborty et al.~\cite{chakraborty_computational_2022} for the case of Leidenfrost droplets.
 The key difference is that the fluid dynamics problem inside the droplet is replaced by the solid mechanics problem in the present context of the elastic Leidenfrost effect.

 We start with a soft elastic sphere of radius $R$ placed just above the heated surface.
-Depending on materials parameters, initial distances $h_i$ between $10^{-2} R$ and $ 10^{-3}R$ are used.
-The soft solid approaches the heated surface with an initial downward speed of $w=0.001$~m/s.
+The initial distance from the surface should be similar to or somewhat larger than the expected equilibrium distance; too small distances create too large initial pressure forces on the sphere.
+Depending on materials parameters and $R$, initial distances $h_i$ between $10^{-3}R$ and $10^{-1}R$ were used.
+The soft hydrogel solid approaches the heated surface with an initial downward speed of $w=0.001$~m/s.
 To keep the initial approach slow, so that the equilibrium state is not badly overshot, gravity is initially off and is turned on when $t>h_i/w$.

-Given the axial symmetry, the initial simulation domain is then a half-disk with a semicircular boundary, and this is the domain which is filled with a finite element mesh (i.e., the vapor is not meshed).
-As the basis of our simulations, we used the built-in \texttt{Solid Mechanics} module, which implements a finite-element solver for the equations of linear elasticity.
-Geometric nonlinearity effects are not included.
+As the basis of our simulations, we use the built-in \texttt{Solid Mechanics} module, which implements a finite-element solver for the equations of linear elasticity.
+Given the axial symmetry, the initial domain where these equations are solved is a half-disk with a semicircular boundary, and this is the domain which is filled with a finite element mesh.
+The shape of this domain evolves during the simulation, matching the shape of the soft solid.
+As vapor is treated within the lubrication approximation, meshing of the vapor domain is not required (see the details below).